/Power Delivery Challenges In Angstrom Nodes: Paving the Way For 3D Integrated Circuits (3D-ICs) for high power density AI/ML applications

-Power Delivery Challenges In Angstrom Nodes: Paving The Way For 3D Integrated Circuits (3D-ICs) of The Future
+Power Delivery Challenges In Angstrom Nodes: Paving the Way For 3D Integrated Circuits (3D-ICs) for high power density AI/ML applications

-Ready to embark on a journey towards making future electronics robust towards power supply noise?
-Join us for this exciting opportunity to remove power delivery bottlenecks in 3DICs to enable future technologies that have superior performance, are reliable, and energy-efficient!!
+Ready to embark on a journey towards making future compute systems energy efficient?
+Join us for this exciting opportunity to tackle power delivery challenges in heterogenous 3DICs to enable technologies that have superior performance, are reliable, and energy-efficient for AI-driven compute demands!!

 Semiconductor technology driven by Moore’s law has reached an inflection point due to physical and technological barriers.
 Further innovation is fueled by the disintegration of various functional components in an IC and subsequent re-integration using advanced packaging techniques like 2.5D and 3D system integration.
 The separate and more tailored optimization and integration, also popularly known as heterogeneous integration (HI) allows for achieving higher performance per Watt of power.
-In this context, IMEC’s CMOS 2.0 paradigm1 views separate tiers for high drive logic, high-density logic, level 1 (L1) and level 2 (L2) cache memories (SRAMs), and power delivery network (PDN), clock delivery network (CDN) and I/Os.
+In this context, IMEC’s CMOS 2.0 paradigm[1] views separate tiers for high drive logic, high-density logic, level 1 (L1) and level 2 (L2) cache memories (SRAMs), and power delivery network (PDN), clock delivery network (CDN), and I/Os.

 However, several challenges come in the way of this attractive option: among which power delivery and thermal challenges are the foremost.
 Since stacking of active layers inherently implies higher power density, power supply network impedance can become prohibitively large to keep the system functional without errors.
 The rising power density (due to higher current per footprint) and faster transients (due to faster switching speeds) lead to higher IR and LdI/dt noise injected into the power lines respectively.
 With pitch scaling, the interconnect resistance has gone up significantly leading to even larger IR drops.
 Since the power supply impedance (considering package and board RLC) hasn’t really kept up with the scaling, the supply noise issue is critical, especially in 3D designs where the inter-layer vias (ILVs) or through Silicon vias (TSVs) add to more parasitics.
-The frequency dependence of power supply impedance makes the impact sensitive to workloads
+The frequency dependence of power supply impedance makes the impact sensitive to workloads.

 More specifically, your work will involve the following activities: